-Green Cedar Lebanon was founded as a non-governmental not for profit organization in 2019 when Cathy Chami Tyan joined the team.
+Green Cedar Lebanon was founded as a non-governmental not-for-profit organization in 2019 when Cathy Chami Tyan joined the team.

-As a first activity, Green Cedar Lebanon began with launching a line of cedar-shaped jewelry and a local exhibition to present them, with all sales profits donated to Lebanon’s leading NGO “AFDC” (Association for forests, Development and Conservation) for the purpose of reforesting what was burned down.
+As a first activity, Green Cedar Lebanon began by launching a line of cedar-shaped jewelry and a local exhibition to present them, with all sales profits donated to Lebanon’s leading NGO “AFDC” (Association for forests, Development and Conservation) for the purpose of reforesting what was burned down.
 The project was a huge success, and more than 70,000$ were donated for the reforestation activities.

 We have exported our jewelry to Dubai and France and London and many other countries.
 We exported all over the world where exists a Lebanese community as we need to provide funds for reforestation.

 As a second step and having encountered a positive response from friends of Lebanon and mostly Lebanese expatriates worldwide, the project that began as an emergency response aspires now to become a worldwide presence and an inspiration for those who want to make a difference and who believe they can.

 To take the project further, Green Cedar Lebanon expanded its activities and a natural development was bound to happen; namely a book: “Green Lebanon, the book”.

 By showing in images throughout “GREEN LEBANON, THE BOOK” how Lebanon is beautifully green, we wished to touch the heart of Lebanese and to sensibly them on the natural treasure we have today but might lose tomorrow.